tsawler/toolbox/readme.md

 ```

 ### Value exists in a slice
 It is a method we often use when writing code.
-Is the value we are looking for present in the array?
-The type of this array can be of any type.
+Is the value we are looking for present in the slice?
+The type of this slice can be of any type.
 Example:

 ```go
 package main